NotifiKeys

 Requires macOS 14 Sonoma or later ¡ Free & open source ¡ Pay what you want

-Four shortcuts.
+Every shortcut.
 Zero interruptions.

 Stop mousing over notifications to find the close button.
 Keep typing.